cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 ## Humidity
+On Earth, air is never completely dry, and some water vapor is mixed with the other gases.
+The addition of water vapor affects the composition, namely the average molar mass $m$.
 The amount of water vapor in the air is usually measured in relative humidity (RH or $\phi$), which is the fraction of the water vapor in the air relative to the "maximum" potential at that temperature.

 :::{note}